-The Statistics Service of Ukraine is encountering confidentiality issues that lead to lack of refinery output data availability.
-The resulting large refinery losses reflect the missing output data.
-Part of the production of Ukraine's refinery is included with "other non-specified oil products", more specifically all motor gasoline produced in 2018, and part of this production in 2019.
-In 2019, gas/diesel oil production is confidential.
+From the 2020 edition, the Statistics Service of Ukraine is encountering confidentiality issues that lead to lack of refinery output data availability.
+Since 2018 data, the resulting large refinery losses reflect the missing output data, notably motor gasoline and gas/diesel oil.
+Part of the production of Ukraine's refinery is included with "other non-specified oil products", for example all motor gasoline produced in 2018, and part of this production in 2019.
+Because of this, from the 2022 edition the IEA Secretariat decided to report motor gasoline and gas/diesel oil production from 2018 onwards as confidential.